Lactation Fetish

 The adult nursing relationship

 A distinctly modern development is the adult nursing relationship (ANR): a long-term arrangement in which one partner regularly suckles milk from the other.
-An ANR may grow out of nursing a child and continue after weaning, or be established deliberately, sometimes supported by induced lactation through regular nipple stimulation, breast massage, or galactagogue medication.
+An ANR may grow out of nursing a child and continue after weaning, or be established deliberately, sometimes supported by induced lactation: regular nipple stimulation and breast massage, and in some cases a galactagogue such as domperidone.
+The best-known clinical framework is the Newman-Goldfarb protocol, which uses combined hormones to mimic pregnancy before stimulating milk production; it was developed for non-gestational parents but is also referenced by ANR practitioners.
 The ANR concept anchors much of the online community that has formed around the interest.

 In practice